socketry/community/README.md

 ## Funding

+### Sponsorship

+The easiest option is to use the "Sponsor" button at the top of this page.

 ### Donations

-If you want to donate to this project, you may do so using [BitCoin](https://www.blockchain.com/btc/payment_request?address=1BU3RnjB7fS9XmiTHgbmLKL36S5kccovs8) or [Patreon](http://patreon.com/ioquatix).
+If you want to make one-off donations to this project, you may do so using [BitCoin](https://www.blockchain.com/btc/payment_request?address=1BU3RnjB7fS9XmiTHgbmLKL36S5kccovs8).
 All money donated this way will be used to further development of this and related open source projects.

 ### Priority Business Support

-We are happy to provide commercial support for specific gems:
+The business level sponsorship tiers include includes dedicated support options.
+In addition, we are happy to provide commercial support and contracting for specific gems:

 - https://github.com/socketry/falcon#priority-business-support

-If you are interested in receiving commercial support for other gems within the Socketry organisation, please [contact us](mailto:contact@oriontransfer.net).

-### Sponsorship

-We are happy to invite companies to sponsor specific gems within Socketry.
-By sponsoring a gem, your logo and link would be added at the bottom of the `README.md` for the duration of the sponsorship.
-Logos will be ordered based on the value of the sponsorship.

-Please [contact us](mailto:contact@oriontransfer.net) to start the sponsorship process.
+Please [contact us](mailto:contact@oriontransfer.net) to discuss your requirements.

-#### Pricing

-The sponsorship model has a minimum of $100 USD per month, invoiced at the start of each 6 month period.
-Sponsorship fees automatically roll over to the next period, unless cancelled in writing (email).

-#### Requirements

-Please provide the following:

-- SVG logo, to fit 512x512 px square.
-- URL for link.